ysyk2021/thinking-differently-innovative-approaches-to-solving-complex-problems/src/chapter-8-3.md

-Chapter: Strategies for Overcoming Obstacles and Challenges in Scaling Innovative Solutions
+Strategies for Overcoming Obstacles and Challenges in Scaling Innovative Solutions
 ===========================================================================================

 In the journey of scaling innovative solutions, organizations often encounter various obstacles and challenges.
 This chapter explores effective strategies that can be employed to overcome these hurdles and successfully propel innovative solutions to a larger scale.